tonypilz/TypeBasedEnum/README.md

     std::cout<< "parsed v=" << vahlp::toString(v) << "\n";   //prints 'parsed v=MyEnum::C'
 }
 ```

-The code in `variant_helper.h` provides the function `vahlp::fromString()` which iterates over all typenames of the variant to determine the resulting enum type.
+The file `variant_helper.h` contains the function `vahlp::fromString()` which iterates over all typenames of the variant to determine the resulting enum type.

-### Constexpr friendly
+### Constexpr

 Typed enums can be used in constexpr context: